 Over the last few of years, I’ve had a couple of great trips over to the greek islands, and the cuisine has become one of my favourites.
 Whether I’ve been eating out, or scrolling through food blogs for inspiration on what to cook at home – the simple, fresh flavours in greek cooking are versatile and delicious.

-With my birthday at the end of november, I often find myself dreaming of a sandy beach and a touch of winter sun to celebrate the day, but each year comes around and I always neglect to make plans.
-This year, I decided to celebrate my birthday with a catch-up meal at Glasgow’s up and coming mediterranean restaurant – Mezzidakia on St. Vincent Street.
+With my birthday at the end of November, I often find myself dreaming of a sandy beach and a touch of winter sun to celebrate the day, but each year comes around and I always neglect to make plans.
+This year, I decided to celebrate my birthday with a catch-up meal at Glasgow’s up and coming Mediterranean restaurant – Mezzidakia on St. Vincent Street.
+Unfortunately, the restaurant has now closed.

 About Mezzidakia, Glasgow